AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 }
 ```

-We use didEvaluateActions because some camera methods use SKAction, and SKAction doesn’t automatically notify the camera of the transform changes it makes.
-Additional code is run after the actions have been evaluated, to keep the protocol functions up to date.
+The `didEvaluateActions` method is necessary because some of the camera’s transformations are performed using SKAction.
+However, [SKAction does not automatically notify the camera of changes it makes to the camera’s properties](https://developer.apple.com/documentation/spritekit/skaction/detecting_changes_at_each_step_of_an_animation) (e.g., position, scale, or rotation).
+By invoking `didEvaluateActions` after actions are evaluated, the camera can update its state and ensure that the delegate methods are called with the latest values.

 ## Settings